 In other words, you can’t just take the money and run without finishing your education.

 Unlike grants, you are required to pay your federal loans back.
 Federal student loans are more desirable for students that need them because they come at lower interest rates and with more flexible payment options than your typical private loans.
 But, unfortunately, they’re still loans and that means money out of your pocket later.

 A lot of students try to avoid taking out loans, but sometimes it’s your only option for completing your education.
 Just be aware of the financial commitment you’re making with a loan.

-Work-study programs are offered to graduate, undergrad, and professional students that need extra financial assistance.
-It’s different from a grant because you have to work part-time in order to get the aid, but similar in that you do not have to pay the money back.
+Work-study programs are offered to graduate, undergraduate, and professional students that need extra financial assistance.
+It’s different from a grant because you have to work part-time in order to get the financial aid, but similar in that you do not have to pay the money back.

 Always remember: financial aid should help you, not hinder you.
 If you have any questions, FRANK is here to help.